aqn96/smart-home-light/README.md

 ## 🤝 Contributing

 This is a course project, but feel free to fork and extend it!
 Some ideas:
-- Add support for multiple rooms
+- Add support for multiple rooms/cameras
 - Implement MQTT for IoT platform integration
 - Add scheduled automation
 - Build a mobile app
 - Integrate with voice assistants (Alexa, Google Home)
+- Add facial recognition

 ---